-A unique farm experience in terms of the animals you’ll find can be had at Cibola Farms.
+A unique farm experience in terms of the animals you’ll find can be had at Virginia Bison Co. at Cibola Farms.
 This sustainable farm offers a look into humane and holistic agriculture focused around the classic American bison—cibola is the Spanish version of the Pueblo Indian word for bison.
-The farm is also home to the Virginia Bison Company.
+The farm is home to the Virginia Bison Company.
 You can embark on a self-guided walking tour to see the bison herd grazing and explore the farm—just check in at the retail market.
 Before leaving, stock up at the farm store, choosing from a full supply of bison meat cuts, ground, sausages, jerky, trail stick, and more.
 Check the Cibola Farms website for recipe ideas.
 You can also pick up eggs, chicken, beef or goat on a limited basis.
 In addition, the Virginia Bison Company offers a selection of bison leather goods, such as wallets, Kindle covers, bow ties, and full or partial hides.

 At Andora Farms, you can experience what owners Tom and Pat Seay call the “cowboy way of life.”
 This working cattle farm at the foot of the Blue Hills hosts events in all seasons centered on cattle driving and horsemanship.
 During the Cattle Drive Weekends, guests can practice working more than 100 head of cattle with Tom and Pat, great practice for riders and horses across any experience levels.
 Or book a full Farm Week where you can get more horseback riding in, along with fishing, tending to animals, target practice and other outdoor activities.
 Guests can also book private stays where they can relax at the Civil War-era farm or in a camper or tent.
 In addition to serving the local community’s riders, Tom and Pat also produce a trail riding television show called “Best of America by Horseback,” in which they share trails and views from across the country.